EugenMayer/docker-sync/README.md

 ## Usage

-a) Create a docker-sync.yml configuration in your project root, see [configuration](https://github.com/EugenMayer/docker_sync/wiki/Configuration)
+a) Create a docker-sync.yml configuration in your project root, see [[configuration|2.
+Configuration]]

 b) start the syncronisation with
 ```